ngscheurich/docker-os-x-rails/README.md

 > `rake db:create db:setup` from the above command is what is sent to the *web* container to process.
-Any command will work here—for instance, we could `docker-compose run web bash` to get an interactive shell.
+Any command will work here—for instance, we could `docker-compose run web /bin/bash` to get an interactive shell.

 ### Run the app